Product image 1, can be opened in a modal.

 A few notes from our teamakers.

-The Cold-Weather Soak Cup
+The Cold-Weather Wind-Down Cup

-Evening Wind-Down with Epsom Salt Bath
+Evening Wind-Down with an Epsom Salt Bath

 Loose leaf herbal tea blend with dried grass, wood chips, and dark red flower petals scattered on white background, by Yerba Buena Tea Company.